Dynamsoft/barcode-reader-javascript/README.md

 Version 6.3.0.2

-Support decoding 1D / PDF417 / QR / DataMatrix / Aztec.
+Support decoding 1D, PDF417, QR, DataMatrix, Aztec.

 Provide api can decode directly from `Blob`, `HTMLImageElement`, `HTMLVideoElement`, url and more.